 The full process of creation can be viewed HERE.

-The final result of the collaboration consists of four subjects- The Sea Turtle, The Leopard Shark and the final two to be announced in the coming months.
+The final result of the collaboration consists of two subjects – The Sea Turtle and The Leopard Shark.

 The subject also then has ten smaller Limited Edition artworks available, each sized at A2 and sold together as a pair.